mckib2/pygrappa/README.rst

     pip install pygrappa

-You will need a C/C++ compiler.
+You will need a C/C++ compiler that supports the C++14 standard.
 See INSTALLATION.rst for more info on installing under Windows.

 Examples
 ========